vsitzmann/deepvoxels/README.md

 ```
 To monitor progress, the training code writes tensorboard summaries every 100 steps into a "runs" subdirectory in the logging_root.

-The default settings in this repository are slightly different than those discussed in the paper: We set the grid
-sidelength (grid_dim) to 64 and reduce the number of features (num_grid_feats) to 8.
-This yields results that are
-superior to those reported in the paper.
-If you want to stay true to the paper, set grid_dim to 32 and num_grid_feats to 64.

 ### Testing
 Example test call:
 ```